OiHamza-zz/DailyNASA/README.md

 Step 1 - 💿

-a) Remix this project!
+a) On our [Glitch project page](https://glitch.com/~daily-nasa), remix this project!
 Click on the "Remix Project" button on the top left of this page.

 ![Remix](https://cdn.glitch.com/40a2e399-2bcb-4c11-b356-fdb1d9baa5e9%2FScreen%20Shot%202019-08-08%20at%203.54.26%20PM.png?v=1565294080315)